-Year Two Subject Descriptions (900 Hours)
+Year Two Subject Descriptions (810 clock hours/30 semester credit hours)

 Psychology & Economies examines the role of psychology in game design, paying particular attention to its role in the way systems are developed to engage players and in-game economies are devised, creating feedback loops.
-The subject will examine the target markets for particular games and the relationship between them, the psychology of design and the influence of economic systems.
+The subject will examine the target markets for games and the relationship between them, the psychology of design and the influence of economic systems.
 Students will be reviewing and providing valuable feedback on designs based on their understanding of target markets, and psychological drivers of audiences.

-Psychology and Economies (90 hours)
+Psychology and Economies

-Students will design and prototype an in-game economic system and learn to understand their connection to the psychological drivers of gameplay.
+(105 clock hours/4 credit hours) Students will design and prototype an in-game economic system and learn to understand their connection to the psychological drivers of gameplay.
 They will also be practicing key design principles such as iteration, communication, prototyping as well as critiquing and assessing designs.
 Students will use what they have learnt in this subject to create a production quality design document.